-The student will build her courses around a disciplinary focus while maintaining interdisciplinary breadth. - 2.
-Four courses from upper-division Latin American offerings in one of the following areas: literature, history, or politics. - 3.
-Four elective courses outside the chosen focus, from such fields as anthropology, music, sociology, or the fields listed above. - 4.
-Of the eight courses above, one must address the period before 1800 and four must be taught in Spanish. - 5.
-History 140a or b at Scripps, History 31 or 32 at Pomona, or Spanish 111a or b at CMC, or the equivalent, which can double as a history or literature course under item 2 or 3 above. - 6.
+The student will build her courses around a disciplinary focus while maintaining interdisciplinary breadth.

+- 2. Four courses from upper-division Latin American offerings in one of the following areas: literature, history, or politics. - 3.
+Four elective courses outside the chosen focus, from such fields as anthropology, music, sociology, media studies, or the fields listed above. - 4.
+Of the eight courses above, one must address the period before 1800 and at least two courses should be taught in Spanish, Portuguese, or another appropriate language.. - 5.
+History 40a or 140b at Scripps, or History 31 or 32 at Pomona, which can double as a history or literature course under item 2 or 3 above. - 6.
 A Senior Seminar. - 7.
 Senior Thesis.